Orchitis: Causes

 Orchitis can be related to epididymitis infection that has spread to the testicles (then called "epididymo-orchitis"), sometimes caused by the sexually transmitted infections chlamydia and gonorrhea.
 It has also been reported in cases of males infected with brucellosis.
-Orchitis can also be seen during active mumps, particularly in adolescent boys and girls.
+Orchitis can also be seen during active mumps, particularly in adolescent boys.

 Ischemic orchitis may result from damage to the blood vessels of the spermatic cord during inguinal herniorrhaphy, and may in the worst event lead to testicular atrophy.

 Diagnosis

 Doppler ultrasound of the scrotum, in the axial plane, showing orchitis (as part of epididymo-orchitis) as hypoechogenic and slightly heterogenic left testicular tissue (right in image), with an increased blood flow.
 There is also swelling of peritesticular tissue.